-This sustainability report is prepared with reference to the Global Reporting Initiative ("GRI") Standards and in compliance with Rules 711A and 711B of the Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Manual Section B: Rules of Catalist (the "Catalist Rules") as well as the SGX-ST's Sustainability Reporting Guide.
+This sustainability report has been prepared with reference to the Global Reporting Initiative ("GRI") Standards and in compliance with Rules 711A, 711B and Practice Note7F of the Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Manual Section B: Rules of Catalist (the "Catalist Rules") as well as the SGX-ST's Sustainability Reporting Guide.
 We have chosen the GRI framework as it is a well-known and globally-recognised sustainability reporting standard.